 Note: For older operating sytstems, you will need to adjust settings.
 To do this, open the Pandora app and tap the menu button in the upper left corner.
 Select Settings and choose Siri Shortcuts.

 Tap the + icon next to a playlist to create the shortcut.

 Record your phrase with Siri to launch that playlist.

 Finding pins on Pinterest

 Are you a Pinterest fan?
-If so, Siri will help in your search for pins, saving you the time of having to type or scroll through pages of pins.
-By default, Siri & Suggestions is enabled.
-By stating “Find chicken recipes on Pinterest,” she will open Pinterest with your search results.
+If so, Siri will help in your search for pins, saving you the time of having to type or scroll through pages and pages.
+By stating, “Find chicken recipes on Pinterest,” Siri will open Pinterest with your search results.

 Searching through Amazon Prime Video

 When it comes to browsing your Amazon Prime Video watchlist, library and downloads, there’s no need to swipe, click or tap your way through your iPhone or iPad.
 Have Siri do the work for you.
 Here is how to set Siri up for Amazon Prime Video.